 - Create a Post Form to add new Showcase entries.
 Again, use Toolset Access to make sure that this post form is available only to logged-in users.

-- If you want your users to see all the showcase posts they created, create a View and use the Post author filter: Select posts with the author the same as the current logged in user filter.
+- If you want your users to see all the showcase posts they created themselves, create a View that displays Showcases.
+Select the View block, in the right sidebar expand the Content Selection section, and click Add a filter.
+Select the Post author filter and then the Post author is the same as the logged in user option.

 Here’s a trick you can do to hide your new Contractor Form from (created in #3) from any user who has already created their related contractor post.

 - Create a page where the newly registered users can create their Contractor profile post.